-SEMESTER - II 21U2NDC02 Credits - 5 CORE - II
+SEMESTER - II CORE - II

+23U2NDC02

-Total Number of Hours: 60 5 Hours/ Week
+Credits - 5 5 Hours/ Week

 HUMAN PHYSIOLOGY

 To enables the students to:

 - Understand the functioning of the various systems of the human body - Gain knowledge on the parts of the different physiological systems.

 CO1 Understand and distinguish the functions of organs in the body.
 K2 CO2 Comprehension the anatomy of the various organs.
 K1 CO3 Illustrate the processes of the respective system K2 CO4 Get sensitized about reproductive system and functions K2 CO5 Elaborate the regulation of body fluids and blood parameters.
 K4